cybercongress/prompting/neurons/miners/openai/README.md

 echo OPENAI_API_KEY=YOUR-KEY > .env
 ```

-For more configuration options related to the wallet, axon, subtensor, logging, and metagraph, please refer to the Bittensor documentation.
+For more configuration options related to the wallet, axon, cwtensor, logging, and metagraph, please refer to the Cybertensor documentation.

 ## Example Usage

-To run the OpenAI Bittensor Miner with default settings, use the following command:
+To run the OpenAI Cybertensor Miner with default settings, use the following command:

 ```bash
 python3 neurons/miners/openai/miner.py \